-Immediately below this toolbar is the sentence toolbar containing logical symbols and predicates.
-It is just like the sentence tool bar in Tarski's World and Fitch.
-Clicking on a button enter the corresponding symbol or predicate, if the insertion point is located in one of the sentence fields at the top of your table.
+The strip containing logical symbols and predicates located at the top of the proof window is called the "tool bar."
+It is like the sentence tool bar in Tarski's World, and very similar to the tool bar in Fitch.
+Moving your cursor over an item on the tool bar turns it into a button.
+Clicking on the button enters the symbol or predicate, if the insertion point is located in one of the sentence fields at the top of your table.
+The portion of the tool bar containing predicates can be scrolled back and forth using the double-arrow buttons on the tool bar.